 Being an expert actually makes you more exposed to overconfidence bias than a normal person.
 Overconfidence bias makes you more likely to ignore data and follow your gut feelings.
 This is just one example of the complex process of evaluating others and our and experts' blindness to these mental traps.

 Daniel Kahneman is greatly inspired by psychologist Paul Meehl, who has published one of the most controversial books in psychology in his Statistical prediction VS Clinical intuition (1954).
 This illustrates 20 studies with a strong correlation in favor of mechanical prediction over human expert intuition.
 This brings us to a key point about our service: The formula we use to measure the candidates and employers is mechanical prediction where the variables are traits with the best predictive validity for performance combined.
 This aspect alone will drastically increase the likelihood of hiring a better candidate.

 We have made a tool that is designed to minimize the known biases in the recruitment process.
 By using this method you will decrease the bias in your process and increase validity.
-This tool will get you better and more diverse employees partly because you will not know their identity until the second interview that you do yourself (We do the first one and check references).
+This tool will get you better and more diverse employees partly because you will not know their identity until you decide who gets an interview from an anonymous list.
 There is just to much room for unconscious discrimination in knowing someone's identity beforehand so we help you judge on the things that matters according to the science.

 What are the tests you will be taking?

 This is a formula that predicts performance in any job by combining variables that all have high predictive validity for work performance.
 Formulas like this have been proven to significantly beat an expert's intuition in 60 % of over 200 studies done since the 1950s.
 In the other 40 % experts and formulas are almost equal making formulas much more reliable than experts.
 (Kahneman 2011).